raviqqe/doc/slides/stak/bytecode-encoding-v2.md

 ---

-# Bytecode encoding in Ribbit Scheme
+# Bytecode encoding v1

+- It is roughly borrowed from Ribbit Scheme.

 ## Decoding